BetweenWalls/PD2-Singleplayer/README.md

 ### [Download](https://github.com/BetweenWalls/PD2-Singleplayer/archive/main.zip)

-## Inclusions
-* level 99 characters for each class with accurate stats and skill points (lower level characters in subfolders)
-* all unique/set items
-* PD2-specific items (maps, worldstone shards, puzzleboxes, dclone materials, etc.)
-* stacks of all runes/gems
-* variety of jewels/charms
-* examples of all runewords, and additional item bases for making your own
-* all regular and magic equipment items
-* some rare and crafted items

 ## Setup Guide
 The singleplayer [PlugY mod](http://plugy.free.fr/) adds stash pages for all the items.
 A copy of PlugY v14.03 is included in the files.